Check Compensation

 2. The exact amount of compensation you could receive is based on the distance of your flight.

-3. You don’t have to repay the airline for seating upgrades.
+3. You don’t have to repay the airline if your seat is upgraded.

 What is an Involuntary Downgrade